How to Write a Business Plan

 - Background and history of the company

-This section of the business plan provides readers with a picture of where your company has been and where it is going from the point of view of its finances.
-Established companies should include financial data of past performance.
+This section of the business plan provides readers with a picture of where your company has been and where it is going from its finances.
+Established companies should include financial data on past performance.
 Banks, venture capitalists, and other lenders usually want at least three years of financial data, but some might want to see up to five years of information.

 Financial data that should be included in the plan include income and cash flow statements and balance sheets.
-Some lenders might ask for the inclusion of accounts receivable statements, accounts payable statements, and documentation of other debt obligations of the company.
+Some lenders might ask to include accounts receivable statements, accounts payable statements, and documentation of other company debt obligations.

-Regardless of how long a company has been in existence, this section must include projections of future financial picture of the company.
+Regardless of how long a company has been in existence, this section must include projections of its future financial picture.
 These projections must be supported by data the company has compiled through its research and analysis of the industry, competitors, markets, and products.